getherbie/herbie/example/site/pages/2-doc/4-layouts/1-index.md

     And here is content for the sidebar segment.

-Further information on how page contents must be formatted can be found in the chapter [Contents](doc/contents).
+Further information on how page contents must be formatted can be found in the [Contents](doc/contents) chapter.

 Another good ressource are the layout files of this website itself.
 They are available on GitHub at <https://github.com/getherbie/website/>.